You'll Never See These Disney Movie Scenes the Same Way Again

 Sex!The most notorious rumor about Disney films is that they contain subliminal words put there for, well, unclear purposes.
 Perhaps they are there because an animator or illustrator was bored, or (gasp!) they are there intentionally to bind viewers to Disney products through some nefarious psychological mind control.
 Egads!

 Judge for yourself.
-I don't really see them, personally.
-Even when youknow where to look, it's unclear if what is supposed to be there is actually there.
+I don't really see them, personally, but subtle things are seen better on a big movie screen in a darkened theater, not at home on a tv screen.
+Even when you know exactly where to look, it's unclear if what is supposed to be there is actually there.
 Now, that's subtle!
 I think it's more a case of all those random images occasionally, accidentally, creating forms that are close to letters that spell out ... "sex."

 But you decide.